polyfacet/hc-aras-sandbox/docs/git_and_aras.md

 An adjustment to this convention could maybe be, to include the Issue reference in the title like:

-> cr(Article): Allows users to delete a new Article (Issue-555)
+> cr(Part): Allows users to delete a new Part (Issue-555)

 Since I know how bad/careless people generally are at writing documentation.
 My experience is however that it is not the content of an issue (normally a Jira Issue) that provides the information you need when investigating a change.
 The case is all to often to get information about who where involved in the issue.
 I.e. had the "requirements"/intents of it.
 As the specifications in the issues are not trustworthy, because the specification may have changed during the development or at some other point in time.
-But no one bother to update the specification, because the change was agreed in "fire camp"-meeting.
+But no one bothered to update the specification, because the change was agreed in "fire camp"-meeting.
 So you will need to find the information stored in some carbon-based hard drive.

 ### Convectional commit types